microsoft/DacFx/src/Microsoft.Build.Sql/README.md

 If you're looking to get started with Microsoft.Build.Sql on a new project, you can follow the brief tutorial in [Tutorial.md](docs/Tutorial.md).

+## Telemetry
+The .NET SDK for SQL includes a telemetry feature that collects usage data and sends it to Microsoft when you use build commands.
+The usage data includes exception information when the build command fails.
+Telemetry data helps the .NET team understand how the tools are used so they can be improved.
+Information on failures helps the team resolve problems and fix bugs.

+### How to opt out
+The .NET SDK for SQL telemetry feature is enabled by default for Microsoft distributions of the SDK.
+To opt out of the telemetry feature, set the DACFX_TELEMETRY_OPTOUT environment variable to 1 or true.
+Telemetry feature can also be opt out by opting out [.NET SDK telemetry](https://learn.microsoft.com/dotnet/core/tools/telemetry#how-to-opt-out).

 ## Documentation
 - [Converting Existing Projects](docs/Converting-Existing.md)
 - [Functionality](docs/Functionality.md)